Versailles was the royal residence of France for little more than a century (from 1682 until 1789) when the French Revolution began.

 Interactive Versailles, France town Map:

 Book a private Versailles tour with us.
+Pick-up and drop-off at your hotel or apartment in Paris.

 Since 2002, LinkParis.com has been a premier provider of Day Trips From Paris and Paris Tours.
 Whether this is your first trip to France or your fourth, we are here to help you plan your tours and activities, in and out of Paris.Call us today to get started at 805-493-0739 or 866-427-4882.
 Or email us at